 Please note: We now accept online registrations.
 All payment options and instructions can be found on the registration form.
 To register for RDP, please return your completed and signed Registration and Informed Consent Form with your full payment of $930.00.

 - Personal cheque or Bank cheque.

 * Please make cheques and money orders payable to Stroh Health Care.
 If you pay by personal or business cheque, your payment will be held for an additional 15 days before you are confirmed as registered in the program.
-Please fax or mail your Registration form.
+You can register online, or send in your Registration Form by fax or mail.

 Q. Why is my registration held for 15 days if I am paying by cheque?